aristoteleo/dynamo_readthedocs/docs/source/notebooks/lap_tutorial/lap_tutorial.rst

     |-----> setting visualization default mode in dynamo.
 Your customized matplotlib settings might be overritten.

-Load hematopoietic scNT-seq dataset.
-This this tutorial we are going to perform LAP analyses on and visualize hematopoietic scNT-seq dataset.
+Load the human hematopoiesis scNT-seq dataset produced in this study (:cite:p:`QIU2022`).
+In this tutorial we will focus on analyzing this scNT-seq dataset because decades of researches in hematopoiesis make it a well suited system for testing LAP.

 .. code:: ipython3

     adata_labeling = dyn.sample_data.hematopoietic_processed()

-Take a glance at what is in ``adata`` object.
-All observations, embedding layers and other data in ``adata`` are computed within ``dynamo``.
-Please refer to other dynamo tutorials regarding how to obtain these values from the metadata and the raw new/total and (or) raw spliced/unspliced gene expression values.
+We keep this hematopoiesis dataset as a sample dataset within dynamo which can be download directly using the above function.
+Let us take a glance at what is in ``adata`` object.
+Preprocessing, normalization, umap dimension reduction, total RNA velocity, as well as the continous RNA velocity vector field are computed (notebooks on these operations will be released shortly.
+Please also check other existing notebooks for these operations).

 .. code:: ipython3